akmayank94/DA-Projects/End to End Global Airbnb Performance Dashboard/README.md

 ## 📌 Project Overview

-Built using the public **[Airbnb Listings & Reviews dataset](https://mavenanalytics.io/data-playground)** from Maven Analytics.
-The dataset arrived pre-cleaned, so the focus here was the data model, DAX layer, and dashboard/UX design rather than data cleaning.
+Built using the public **[Airbnb Listings & Reviews dataset](https://mavenanalytics.io/data-playground/airbnb-listings-reviews)** from Maven Analytics.
+The dataset arrived pre-cleaned, so the focus here was the data model, DAX layer, and dashboard/UX design.

 **What this covers:**
 - Modeled two source tables (`Listings`, `Reviews`) with a one-to-many relationship on `listing_id`
 - Wrote **26 DAX measures** on the `Listings` table and **10 DAX measures/calculated columns** on the `Reviews` table (full list below)
-- Built a 3-page report (**Overview → Ratings → Reviews**) with bookmark-driven interactivity on the Reviews page
+- Built a 3-page report (**Overview → Ratings → Reviews**) with bookmark-driven interactivity on the Ratings page

 ## 🗂️ Dataset